 How do you think museums and galleries create a sense of drama?
 Believe it or not, wall color is an essential element of a successful gallery wall.
 Pick a color that enhances your photographs and artwork.
 One way to do that is to isolate a single color that runs through your collection and use it as the backdrop.
 Or paint the wall a color that complements each piece of art.
 Just make sure it doesn’t upstage your gallery.

-Current family photos are fine but a gallery wall will be much more interesting if you include photos of relatives from times gone by.
+Current family photos are fine, but a gallery wall will be much more interesting if you include photos of relatives from times gone by.
 Ask family members to contribute old photographs to your collection.
-If the images have tears or creases and need to be enlarged upload them to a photo center to digitally remove the imperfections and have them resized.
-If you have a scanner, photo editing software and printer you can tackle the job yourself.
+If the images have tears or creases and need to be enlarged, upload them to a photo center to digitally remove the imperfections and resize them.
+If you have a scanner, photo editing software, and printer, you can tackle the job yourself.

-Careful cropping brings the important subject matter to the forefront and eliminates superfluous content.
-Before you make a commitment experiment by using four pieces of black construction paper to create the exact image you want to highlight.
+Careful cropping brings the important subject matter to the forefront.
+It eliminates superfluous content.
+Before you make a commitment experiment, use four pieces of black construction paper to create the exact image you want to highlight.

-1. Choose your style.
+- Choose your style.
 Determine your aesthetic and make the gallery wall fit your decor and personality.
-Whether your home is traditional, eclectic or modern you need to follow the style, color palette and type of picture frames that coordinate with the room.
+Whether your home is traditional, eclectic, or modern, you need to follow the style, color palette, and picture frames that coordinate with the room.

-2. Plan the layout.
+- Plan the layout.
 Don’t grab the hammer and nails right away.
 It’s a good idea to plan the gallery arrangement before your start making random holes in the wall.
-Lay the artwork on the floor and choose your favorite piece as the center of attention then work the others around it.
+Lay the artwork on the floor, choose your favorite piece as the center of attention, and work the others around it.

-3. Mock-up the gallery.
+- Mockup the gallery.
 Take the layout from the floor and recreate it on the wall.
-Trace the frames on craft paper, cut them out and tape each one onto the wall.
+Trace the frames on craft paper, cut them out, and tape each one onto the wall.
 Stand back and make any minor adjustments.

-4. Hang it up.
+- Hang it up.
 Here’s the last step to finish your gallery wall.
 Make a pencil mark on each paper mock-up for its nail location.
-Hammer one nail at a time, remove the paper and hang the picture in its proper place.
+Hammer one nail at a time, remove the paper, and hang the picture in its proper place.

 © 2019 Linda Chechar